Updated September 1, 2017

 - Contact Dig Safe and BSI to survey the underground utilities surveyed before any stakes are driven into the ground.
 This must be done each time.
-In the future, this may not be necessary if designated areas have permanent inserts.

 - Provide documentation that the tent complies with the fire retardant requirements of the Mass.
 Fire Prevention and State Building Code.